-WRAP will follow its usual recruitment process to select the most suitable intern for the available internship opportunity.
-Potential interns will be shortlisted by at least 2 appropriate employees at WRAP, who will subsequently meet to agree a shortlist for interview.
+WRAP will follow its usual recruitment process to select the most suitable intern(s) for the available positions.
+Potential interns will be shortlisted by 2 appropriate employees at WRAP, who will subsequently meet to agree a shortlist for interview.
 Successful candidates will be invited to attend an interview where they will be required to answer appropriate competency-based interview questions.
-Candidates may be required to complete an interview task relevant to the internship.
-The internship opportunity will be offered to the candidate who most effectively demonstrates their suitability.
+Candidates will also be required to complete an interview task relevant to the internship.
+The internship opportunity will be offered to the candidate(s) who most effectively demonstrate their suitability through this and the interview.
 Feedback to unsuccessful candidates will be available on request.
-Security restrictions WRAP requires no security vetting for interns.
-WRAP will require interns to undergo the usual process for new employees: complete and sign an application form (e.g. to advise about any criminal records) and interns will also be required to produce original documentation which evidences their right to work in the UK.
-Working arrangements and location The internship will be full time (35 hours per week, worked over 5 days, Monday to Friday) for three months.
-It will be based flexibly from home and at WRAP's Banbury offices (for more information click here), very close to the railway and bus stations.
-Exact time in the office will vary according to the projects and teams the internship works on/with and there is no minimum or maximum.
-Contact: Sam Gillick-Daniels, Lead Analyst Email: sam.gillick-daniels@wrap.org.uk Tel: n/a